HeartlessVeteran2/GitHV/replit.md

 # Overview

-CodeTab is a tablet-optimized web-based code editor and development environment with GitHub integration.
+GitHV is a tablet-optimized web-based code editor and development environment with GitHub integration.
 It enables developers to edit repositories, manage files, and work on projects from tablets and other mobile devices.
 The application provides a full-featured IDE experience with syntax highlighting, file management, terminal access, and Git operations, all optimized for touch interfaces.

 # User Preferences